-To avoid these problems, you need to hire experienced and skillful concrete pavers.
+To avoid these problems, you need to hire an experienced and professional concrete company.
 As a trusted concrete paving company in Kansas City, K&E Flatwork is well-versed in the installation of this unique material.
 K&E Flatwork uses the latest techniques and materials to give our commercial clients the best possible service.
 Our concrete paving solutions in Kansas City include repair and full replacement.
 We work with home builders and commercial developers, providing them with high-quality concrete and dependable contracting work.
-We work fast and stick to your budget and timelines.
-Contact us, today, and our team of expert pavers, engineers, and project managers will help find the most efficient concrete pavers that fit well-within your budget.
+Contact us, today, and our expert crew of engineers and project managers will help find the most efficient concrete solution that fits well-within your budget.

-Kansas City has always been a regional hub of culture, from its long and prestigious tradition of Jazz music, to its tradition of barbecue and craft breweries.
+Kansas City has always been a regional hub of culture, from its long and prestigious tradition of music, to its tradition of barbecue and craft breweries.
 The “Heart of America” is also known for its unique and beautiful cityscape, a product of meticulous urban planning under George Kessler.
-This design helped shape the aesthetic of Kansas City as a modern, vibrant, and aesthetically-pleasing city, boasting a mix of modern-day and historical architecture.
+This design helped shape the aesthetic of Kansas City as a modern, vibrant, and beautiful city, boasting a mix of modern-day and historical architecture.

 Concrete paving can be done in two ways: slipform and fixed form.

 Fixed form paving, on the other hand, involves staking stationary, metal forms over a solid foundation.
 Pavers then fill the forms with concrete and use special machines to shape and consolidate the concrete.
-Once it’s done, the pavers remove the forms and cure the edges of the concrete.
+Once it’s done, workers remove the forms and cure the edges of the concrete.